gustofarbi/monorepo-splitter/Readme.md

 ## Installation (this requires golang)
 1. run `brew install pkg-config`
 2. run `make install-libgit2`
-3. run `make download` and open a new shell
+3. run `make install` and open a new shell
 4. create config file `<some name>.yaml`
 5. run `splitter -c <path to your config>.yaml`
 6. provide your github credentials when prompted